 - Cough (may be due to a related bronchial infection)

 Diagnosis of laryngitis includes a review of a patient’s symptoms and history with throat problems.
 A procedure called a laryngoscopy is usually done to view the back of the throat and larynx with a special instrument called a laryngoscope.
-Evaluation may also include a stobosccopy, an examination of the vibrations of vocal folds with a bright flashing light.
-Snapshots of the vocal folds are taken to identify any abnormalities.
+Evaluation may also include a stobosccopy, an examination of the vibrations of vocal cords with a bright flashing light.
+Snapshots of the vocal cords are taken to identify any abnormalities.

 The initial treatment for laryngitis is resting the voice as much as possible to allow inflamed tissues to heal.
 Patients are often encouraged to stay hydrated and avoid foods that are excessively spicy or irritating to the throat while recovering.
 Pinpointing the source will determine what treatment to recommend.
 Bacterial infections causing laryngitis, for instance, are treated with antibiotics.